馃嚘馃嚭 Aussies: Get Your E-3 Visa for $499 馃嚘馃嚭

 Can any employer sponsor an E-3 visa?

 Yes.
-Any U.S. employer with a legitimate specialty occupation role can sponsor an E-3 visa.
+Any U.S. employer with a legitimate specialty occupation role can sponsor an E-3.
 There are no minimum company size, revenue, or industry requirements.
-Startups, small businesses, and large corporations all qualify, as long as the role meets the specialty occupation definition and the employer can pay the prevailing wage.

 Does the employer need an immigration attorney for E-3 sponsorship?

 There's no legal requirement to use an attorney.
-The LCA process is straightforward and many employers handle it without legal counsel.
-That said, an attorney can help with edge cases like credential evaluations for Australian three-year degrees, complex job descriptions, or situations where the employee is changing status through I-129.
+The LCA process is straightforward, and many employers handle it without legal counsel.
+An attorney can help with edge cases like credential evaluations for Australian three-year degrees or complex job descriptions.

 Can I sponsor an E-3 for a part-time position?

 Yes.
-The E-3 visa allows part-time employment.
-The LCA must reflect the part-time hours and the prevailing wage must be met on a proportional basis.
+The E-3 allows part-time employment.
+The LCA must reflect the part-time hours, and you must meet the prevailing wage on a proportional basis.

 Can I sponsor an E-3 for a remote position?